 Tara King of The Avengers

-Although a British agent in a British show - albeit financed with American money - Tara King made her debut in the United States initially, while those in the UK had to wait a further six months before they were able to view her first appearance.
+Although a British agent in a British show - albeit financed with American money - Tara King initially made her debut in the United States, while viewers in the UK had to wait a further six months before they were able to view her first appearance.

-Tara was played by Canadian actress Linda Thorson, and from the outset she came under fire for her portrayal of the role - often unkindly judged in comparison to Diana Rigg's Emma Peel.
-While Thorson did appear to get off to a slow and somewhat shaky start, she soon grew into the part, once the producers had decided upon Tara King's characterization.
+Tara was played by Canadian actress Linda Thorson and, from the outset, she came under fire for her portrayal of the role - often unkindly judged in comparison to Diana Rigg's Emma Peel.
+While Thorson appeared to get off to a slow and somewhat shaky start, she soon grew into the part, once the producers had decided on Tara King's characterization.

-I, for one, greatly missed the Emma Peel era of The Avengers and, unfortunately, Linda Thorson had a lot to live up to.
-To begin with, there was no progression with the character of Tara King,but she eventually created her own niche in the series and very quickly I became a fan.
+I, for one, greatly missed the Emma Peel era of The Avengers and, unfortunately, Linda Thorson would have a lot to live up to.
+To begin with, there appeared to be no progression with the character of Tara King, but she eventually created her own niche in the series and very quickly I became a fan.